Back

 Brief the team

 Summaries get handed to copywriters and designers.
-Context is already diluted.
+Context dilutes.

 4